-To celebrate Sioux Center's 125th anniversary in 2016, the Sioux Center Community Foundation is providing $125,000 in initial funding for the Generations Community Endowment Fund.
-Earnings from the endowment will be used to provide grants to Sioux Center non-profit organizations starting in April 2017.
+To celebrate Sioux Center's 125th anniversary in 2016, the Sioux Center Community Foundation provided $125,000 in initial funding for the Generations Community Endowment Fund.
+Earnings from the endowment will be used to provide grants to Sioux Center non-profit organizations.
 Grants will be awarded annually through a competitive application process.

 Eligibility to Apply

 To be eligible to apply, you must demonstrate all of the following characteristics:

 I. A nonprofit, legally tax-exempt organization either applying for themselves or serving as a fiscal sponsor.